 TLAR-pro's Big Sky view gives you a decluttered edge-to-edge map view.
-There are four map settings: imagery with plane, imagery centered on the landing zone, map with plane, and map centered on the landing zone.
-TLAR auto-zooms and moves camera angles in the "with plane" modes to try and get both the plane and LZ visible.
-User interaction is disabled in "with plane" modes, but full userinteraction (pan/zoom/rotate) remain in the LZ modes.
+There are four map settings: imagery centered on plane, imagery centered on the landing zone, map centered on plane, and map centered on the landing zone.
+User interaction is disabled in "centered on plane" modes, but full user-interaction (pan/zoom/rotate) remain in the LZ modes.